1998 British Touring Car Championship: Team and driver changes

 Eight manufacturer backed teams contested the championship with no changes to the manufacturer - team line up.

 1997 champions Williams Renault, now in their fourth year of partnership in the BTCC, retained their driver line up of Alain Menu and Jason Plato once again driving the Laguna.
 The familiar yellow and blue livery was replaced by the dark green of new title sponsor Nescafe Blend 37.
 The team entered a third car for the final round at Silverstone for independents cup winner Tommy Rustad.

 Audi were forced to abandon their four-wheel-drive A4 which helped them to the 1996 title for a more conventional front-wheel drive car.
 1995 French touring car champion Yvan Muller joined the team after helping German manufacturer develop the new FWD car in the Super Tourenwagen Cup in 1997.
 He was joined by John Bintcliffe now in his third season with Audi with Frank Biela moving back in to Super Tourenwagen Cup.

 Nissan were another team to retain their driver line-up with the experience Scots David Leslie and Anthony Reid racing a pair of RML prepared Primeras.
-The team entered a third car at Brands Hatch in August for former driver and then Top Gear presenter Tiff Needell.
+The team entered a third car at Brands Hatch in August for former driver and then Top Gear presenter, Tiff Needell.
 This appeared as a feature on the popular motoring show.

-Following a very promising winter test program Prodrive run Honda retained Yorkshire's James Thompson with ex BMW driver Peter Kox replacing 1994 champion Gabriele Tarquini, who moved to STW to spearhead Honda's assault on the 1998 Super Tourenwagen Cup.
+Following a very promising winter test program, Honda powered Prodrive retained Yorkshire's James Thompson with ex BMW driver Peter Kox replacing 1994 champion Gabriele Tarquini, who moved to STW to spearhead Honda's team in the 1998 Super Tourenwagen Cup.

 TWR Volvo had also changed their lineup with former Ferrari, Footwork and Sauber F1 driver Gianni Morbidelli replacing Kelvin Burt, who switched to JTCC, to partner Swede Rickard Rydell who remained with the team for a fifth season.